45 Best Baking Cookbooks for Beginners: Top Recipes and Tips

 Reason for recommendation:

-1. This book is a classic chocolate textbook from the Le Cordon Bleu School of Culinary Arts in France.
-It introduces many recipes using chocolate as raw materials, including candies, snacks, cakes, and drinks, as well as various basic production methods and techniques.
+1. This is a classic chocolate textbook from the Le Cordon Bleu School of Culinary Arts in France.
+It introduces many recipes using chocolate as raw material, including candies, snacks, cakes, and drinks, as well as various basic production methods and techniques.

-2. Le Cordon Bleu has a history of more than 120 years and accepts students from more than 50 countries around the world.
+2. Le Cordon Bleu has a history of more than 120 years and accepts students from more than 50 countries worldwide.
 The school’s teaching resources and technology are world-class.
-If you are interested in understanding chocolate thoroughly, you must not miss this book.
+If you want to understand chocolate thoroughly, you must not miss this book.

 30. Dessert Person by Claire Saffitz